What Constitutes Police Misconduct?

 A big reason for this is that different principles are at play depending on which court system you’re in, and that dictates what party and capacity you can sue.
 “In the state system, you can’t sue a police officer for being negligent unless the town or city has waived it,” Largess says.
 But you may be able to sue the employing municipality.
 “In both federal and state court, you sue the officer by their capacity, so you can sue them as an official of an employer, but you can also sue them as an individual for conduct that is more than negligent.
 So in a false arrest case, if he acts with malice or acts corrupt or exceeds the scope of his lawful authority, then you can sue them as a private citizen.”

-In the federal system, Largess continues, “You can only sue the employer if the conduct is pursuant to some policy of the town.
+Under federal law and in the federal system, Largess continues, “You can only sue the employer if the conduct is pursuant to some policy of the town.
 That could come up, for example, if a town insists on using tasers they know are defective, an officer uses it and injures someone.”

 The best way around qualified immunity, Largess says, is if you can show that an officer has been trained and had knowledge of the law, so they knew that their actions were unlawful.